vsphere-tmm/vsphere-supervisor/nsx-requirements.md

 * Management network and management network gateway for the NSX Edge Transport Node must be reachable from the NSX host overlay and NSX Edge overlay VLANs
 * The vSphere cluster hosting the NSX Edge nodes must include hosts with identical management, uplink, NSX Edge overlay TEP, and NSX Edge overlay TEP networks (L2 uniform).
 * The vSphere clusters hosting the NSX Edge node VMs must have the same pNIC speed for NSX-enabled VDS uplinks chosen for Edge overlay (e.g., either 10G or 25G but not both)
-* All nodes of an NSX Edge Transport Node Cluster must use the same set of NSX-enabled VDS uplinks.
+* All NSX Edge Transport Node Cluster nodes must use the same set of NSX-enabled VDS uplinks.
 The selected uplinks must be prepared for overlay use.
 * For Dynamic Routing via BGP \- Setup two BGP peers (on TORs or infra ESG) with an interface IP, ASN, and BGP password and reserve a BGP ASN for the NSX Edge cluster’s Tier-0 interfaces.
 * For Routing via Static Routes \- Setup a Static Route via NSX Manager UI/API post creation of T0 Gateway

 ![image](nsx-image2.png)

-Sample Edge Cluster JSON for creation of Large NSX Edge Cluster with EBGP Configuration
+Sample Edge Cluster JSON for the creation of a Large NSX Edge Cluster with EBGP Configuration

 ```json
 {